 Clinical relevance is the primary purpose of this manual and it does not include the overwhelming mathematical formulas and theoretical concepts that are required for the certification examinations.
 The objective of this training system is to give managers and opticians the skills they need to analyze a pair of eyeglasses, select the perfect frame for the customer’s face, understand the appropriate lens options, research contact lens parameters, recognize symptoms of common eye diseases, and interact with customers to create the best experience possible.

-The Ophthalmic Assistant – This book was written to serve as a comprehensive resource for the clinical ophthalmic assistant.
-Many assistants use this book extensively whether they work in an optometry office, ophthalmology clinic, or optician owned establishment.
-Topics covered in the book include ocular disease, surgical procedures, medications, equipment, and office management.
+The Ophthalmic Assistant – This book was written to serve as a comprehensive tool for the clinical ophthalmic assistant.
+Several assistants utilize this textbook extensively whether or not they work in an optometry office, ophthalmology clinic, or optician owned establishment.
+Topics covered in this textbook include ocular disease, surgical procedures, medications, equipment, and office management.
 Over 1,000 illustrations are used as a visual guide for the identification of ophthalmic disorders and to clarify difficult concepts.
-The book also includes a quick-reference guide for record keeping, conversions, ocular emergencies, and pharmaceuticals.
+The book also includes a quick-reference for record keeping, conversions, ocular emergencies, and pharmaceuticals.
 The comprehensive nature of this book makes it an excellent resource.

 In addition to the clinical application of this book, many people choose to review its contents in preparation for certification or recertification.
 The full-color visual guide is helpful in identifying disorders and understanding difficult concepts.
 Important topics such as OCT, refractive cataract surgery, CPR, and new medications are addressed in great detail.
 The book also comes with full access to the content online for those who prefer easy search capability.